Africa's Investment Intelligence

 Data-Driven Analysis

 Every claim is sourced.
 Every trend is quantified.
-We draw from central bank data, AfDB research, IMF assessments, and our own proprietary network of on-ground analysts.
+We draw on central bank data, IMF and AfDB research, Afreximbank trade reports, exchange disclosures — and our own Africa 30 Index, calculated daily in USD.

 Investor-First Orientation